crystalsoong/meme_maker/README.md

 an Evaluation section that presents any quantitative results, accuracy metrics, or qualitative outcomes from testing,

 **Individual Contributions**
 Crystal Soong and Alan Lu contributed equally to the brainstorming, development, testing, and documentation of the Meme Maker Model.
-The work was split evenly and both partners worked together on the project.
+The work was split evenly and both partners worked together to complete the project.